bgossele/gemini_cassandra/README.md

 gemini_cassandra
 ================

-A repository for my master's thesis on speeding up the genome sequencing pipeline by using NoSQL or NewSQL datastores.
+A repository for my master's thesis on scaling up the genome sequencing pipeline by using NoSQL or NewSQL datastores.
 A first paper reviewing possible datastores can be found [here](http://www.gossele.be/nosql_newsql_survey.pdf).

-As a case study, I am currently working on porting GEMINI, a genome analysis tool from SQLite to Apache Cassandra.
+As a case study, I am currently working on porting GEMINI, a genome analysis tool, from SQLite to Apache Cassandra.
 My thesis text (in Dutch), detailing design decisions, can be found here:

 [![PDF Status](https://www.sharelatex.com/github/repos/bgossele/zesis/builds/latest/badge.svg)](https://www.sharelatex.com/github/repos/bgossele/zesis/builds/latest/output.pdf)